Term

 Which stories are special and why?

-• talk about some religious stories using new vocabulary • recognise some religious words, e.g. about God, holy books or places of worship • identify some of their own feelings in the stories they hear • identify a sacred text e.g. Bible, Qur’an • talk about what Jesus teaches about keeping promises and say why keeping promises is a good thing to do • hold conversations about what Jesus teaches about saying ‘thank you’, and why it is good to thank and be thanked • know some similarities and differences between relig
+• talk about some religious stories using new vocabulary • recognise some religious words, e.g. about God, holy books or places of worship • identify some of their own feelings in the stories they hear • identify a sacred text e.g. Bible, Qur’an • talk about what Jesus teaches about keeping promises and say why keeping promises is a good thing to do • hold conversations about what Jesus teaches about saying ‘thank you’, and why it is good to thank and be thanked • know some similarities and differences between religions

 Key Question